lovepigeons/Inject4j/README.md

 # java-di

-A lightweight dependency injection (DI) container for Java.
+A small, lightweight and simple dependency injection (DI) container for Java.
+It’s designed to work almost the same way as Microsoft’s [ServiceCollection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollection) implementation., so if you’ve used DI in .NET it should feel very familiar.

-It provides a simple API for registering services with different lifetimes (singleton, scoped, transient) and resolving them with constructor injection.
+With it, you can register services as singletons, scoped, or transient, and then resolve them using constructor injection.

 **Built and tested against the latest JDK LTS (currently Java 21).**